 - Look for ingredients that I can pronounce or identify them in nature

-- Avoid the words: fragrance, silica, silicone, petrolatum (petroleum), sodium laureth sulfate, parabens, any sulfate, triclosan, glycerin (unless it specifies as vegetable based).
+- Avoid the words: fragrance, silica, silicone, petrolatum (petroleum), sodium lauryl sulfate (SLS), sodium laureth sulfate (SLES), parabens, any sulfate, triclosan, glycerin (unless it specifies as vegetable based).

 - Avoid artificial colors (red #40, blue#01, yellow #05) etc.